huandney/Anki-Cloze-Interactive/README.md

 # Cloze Interactive

 This is a script for Anki that enhances the functionality of cloze cards, allowing individual revelation and hiding of clozes still on the front of the card.
 It supports touch gestures and keyboard shortcuts.
-It is compatible with AnkiDroid and supports MathJax rendering.
+It is compatible with AnkiDroid, AnkiMobile and supports MathJax rendering.

 ![Demonstration of Cloze Interactive](https://github.com/huandney/Anki-Cloze-Interactive/assets/19948348/5c64a125-97ef-4ae8-9855-327765ccc5c6)